Virus (1999 film): Production

+Chuck Pfarrer initially wrote Virus as a screenplay and pitched it to Universal Pictures who rejected Pfarrer's pitch.
+Pfarrer, liking the underlying concept, contacted Mike Richardson of Dark Horse Comics, for whom Pfarrer had previously written a comic book sequel to John Carpenter's The Thing titled The Thing from Another World.
+Richardson agreed to publish Virus as a comic book miniseries, which was a great success with all four issues attaining sales of 100,000 copies per issue.
+Pfarrer then took Virus to producer Gale Anne Hurd and the two of them returned to Universal who were now eager to do the film.

+After co-directing parts of T2-3D: Battle Across Time at the request of James Cameron who was preoccupied with Titanic at the time, John Bruno was contacted by Universal Pictures following the success of the attraction with an offer to direct Virus with Gale Anne Hurd as producer.
+Bruno read the script by Pfarrer and didn't like it and also read Dark Horse comic that was expanded from the script and was initially planning to pass on the film.
+Following his dives with Cameron to the Titanic and time on the Akademik Mstislav Keldysh, Bruno began to see the possibilities in making Virus work such as changing the vessel from being Chinese to Russian and incorporating a hurricane as a plot device after experiencing the inner workings of Russian vessels and hurricanes during the Titanic voyages.
+After taking some advice from Cameron to change the film so he liked it, Bruno left Titanic after finding a replacement and agreed to direct the film provided he could make the requested changes.

 An international co-production film between The United States, United Kingdom, Japan, France and Germany.
 The film was mostly shot in Newport News, Virginia, on a ship anchored in the James River.
 A horizontal bar on the ship was raised and lowered to conceal the horizon line, making it appear the ship was far out at sea.
 The ship used as the Akademik Vladislav Volkov was the retired Missile Range Instrumentation Ship USNS General Hoyt S. Vandenberg (T-AGM-10).
 One of the ship's satellite dish antennas was intentionally damaged for the film's final scene where the ship was destroyed.
 Some of the Cyrillic lettering applied for the film was still visible on the hull before it was sunk on May 27, 2009.

 Several lines of dialogue in Virus were improvised.
 For instance, Richie's emphatic comment that the Volkov has a "fucked-up" antenna resulted from the actor's surprise at the condition of the Vandenberg.